Errafai/gestion-hospital-java/backend/README.md

-here the frontend of the application
+here is the backtend of the application